 - Failed Compressor.

-These are all possible, but a vast range of other consequences can occur without regular maintenance.
+These are all possible, but many other consequences can occur without regular maintenance.
 Poor maintenance can result in a shorter lifespan of equipment and increased electrical consumption.
-I have compiled a checklist you can perform on your commercial refrigeration equipment to further expand the lifecycle.
+I have compiled a checklist you can perform on your commercial refrigeration equipment to expand the lifecycle further.

 - Inspect the condenser coil on any self-contained refrigeration.
-Typically, you find the condenser coil covered at the top of bottom of commercial coolers and freezers.
+Typically, the condenser coil is covered at the top or bottom of commercial coolers and freezers.
 Or they can be found at the front right or left of the unit.
-Removing the cover can be completed with a screwdriver with a Philips’ head.
+Cover removal can be completed with a screwdriver with a Philips head.

-- Ensure you check door seals on your units.
-Your refrigeration unit works hard to keep cool in a confined space and letting warm kitchen air seep in through spilt gaskets can result in customers being served warm beer.
-Inspect all four sides of door gaskets for tears or ripping and ensure they are sealing properly on all sides.
-Be sure to keep your gaskets clean from any food scraps or dust that can build up over time.
+- Ensure you check the door seals on your units.
+Your refrigeration unit works hard to keep cool in a confined space, and letting warm kitchen air seep in through spilt gaskets can result in customers being served warm beer.
+Inspect all four sides of door gaskets for tears or ripping and ensure they seal properly on all sides.
+Keep your gaskets clean from food scraps or dust that can build up over time.

 We will also check the following on our scheduled visits:

 - Inspect unit wiring;

 - Ensure the accuracy of your Unit Thermometer;